Explore our Smart, Connected and Autonomous Vehicles taught Master's degree.

 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.

-Overall this course can accommodate up to 48 students, divided into two groups of 24 students for most modules.
+The typical intake for this course is around 48 students, divided into two groups of 24 students for most modules.

 Typical contact hours